Worcester Warriors: Lions tourists

+Rugby World Cup

 The following are players who have represented their countries at the World Cup, whilst playing for Worcester:

 Sponsors

 The club's kit is made by sports manufacturer O'Neills, who they signed with in 2020 to produce home and away strips for Premiership Rugby.
 Their main shirt sponsor is Adam Hewitt Ltd. In 2019, the club signed a multi-year deal with Aramis Rugby to supply digital scrum machines.

-Charitable Causes
+Charitable causes

 Acorns Children's Hospice has been the official charity partner of Warriors since the facility opened in March 2005.
 The club have raised in excess of £200,000 to assist the charity since its inception and this season hooker Niall Annett is the charity's Player Ambassador.

 Cecil Duckworth is a trustee of the Wooden Spoon, the charity of British rugby, supporting disadvantaged children.
 In January 2007, Worcester opened a "Playing for Success" centre, supported by Spoon.